RandomSearch18/a-level-project/docs/readme.md

 #### Essential UI features

 The user interface (frontend of the project) will run in the browser, and will need a few key features to be a minimum viable product for my stakeholders.
 Most of these features will depend on a corresponding feature on the backend.

+#### Communication with the routing engine

+The frontend will have to send and receive data to/from the routing engine using some form of API.
+This may be over HTTP, or using some sort of internal communication between the JavaScript and WebAssembly (WASM) runtimes.

+This will be essential so that the UI can get the computed route that so that it can then draw it on the map (as described below).

 #### Drawing the route on a map